phstc/phstc.github.com/_posts/2013-05-04-auto-scale-sidekiq-workers-on-amazon-ec2.md

 ---
 layout: post
-title: "Auto scale Sidekiq workers on Amazon EC2"
+title: Auto scale Sidekiq workers on Amazon EC2
-tags: [Sidekiq, Auto Scaling, CloudWatch]
 ---
-{% include JB/setup %}

 We use [Sidekiq](https://github.com/mperham/sidekiq) to process messages from images conversion to shipping tickets' generation.